 The City Circle Tram in Melbourne is a boon to Melbourne visitors.
-It operates daily along a city circuit passing a number of Melbourne attractions.
+The hop-on, hop-off free service operates daily along a rectangular city circuit passing a number of attractions in central Melbourne.

 Not only is travel completely free on the City Circle Tram but you get a running commentary on the places of interest along its route.
 You can get off the tram at any of its stops, so you can visit particular attractions at close hand, and catch the next one.